michael4227/python_project_wks/README.md

 1. can't install flask-mysqldb, keep getting version conflict dependencies error
 2. how create sign up service for new user
 3. how to raise error message on the refreshed login page
-4. is mysql able to automatically generate user_id and session_id
+4. is mysql able to automatically generate user_id and session_id, which are the primary keys
 5. how to display table from data pulled from the mysql database in html